 In our experience, it is particularly important that people who have suffered personal injuries get legal advice, since the insurance companies you are dealing with are professionals who have an interest in settling for as little money and as quickly as possible.

 Take advantage of the free first interview that most lawyers offer.
 No cost consultations are a great way to connect with a law office and determine if the team is right for you.

 Remember, you are hiring the lawyer, not the other way around.
-At Acheson Sweeney Foley Sahota, our lawyers work on a contingency basis, which means you won’t be required to pay for services up front.
+When you work with the personal injury attorneys at Acheson Sweeney Foley Sahota, you will find that we work on a contingency basis, which means you won’t be required to pay for services up front.
 We get paid when the case is settled.

 The following questions will help you determine whether the lawyer you are interviewing is right for you:

 Does this lawyer spend at least 80% of his or her time practicing in the area of Personal Injury?